coyotan/dispatch/Docs/SSH.md

 # Test the new docker context by getting information from the Docker server.
 docker info

 # If you were prompted for a password, you will need to troubleshoot your ssh agent.
-If the issue persists, using SSH Host Configs is also supported by docker, you will need to change the host=ssh://username@remote_host to the name of the host config in your .ssh/config file. if you take this approach.
+If the issue persists, using SSH Host Configs is also supported by docker.
+You will need to change the host=ssh://username@remote_host to the name of the host config in your .ssh/config file. if you take this approach.

 # If you were not promtped for a password, congratulations!
 You have configured Docker and SSH for Transmission Control.
 ```

+## Additional Troubleshooting

+Some information about SSH Configurations can be found here: [DigitalOcean SSH Guidance](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)